ci-wdi-900/cats-cradle/README.md

 ![the first five vowels from the first string printed out to the terminal, followed by the "e" and "o" from "Hello"](./assets/challenge-7.png)

 8) Write a function that prints out the only the first index of the letter `u` in the given string.
 Do not use `indexOf`.
 Now call it with 'You picked the wrong house, bub.'
+Then call it with 'This is unheard of!'

 Example output: